ConnorGanaway/FantasyMapGenerator/README.md

 - Version 0.4:
     - Adjusted the proper ranges for the sliders
-    - When generated is clicked it writes the infomration to a json file
+    - When generated is clicked it writes the information to a json file
     - If no seed value is given, a random 16 character phrase is generated in its place

 - Version 0.3: